DevExpress-Examples/asp-net-mvc-dashboard-restricted-controller/Readme.md

 ## Example Description

 Inherit the [DashboardController](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.Mvc.DashboardController) class to create a custom dashboard controller.
-Pass its name to the [RouteCollectionExtension.MapDashboardRoute](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.Mvc.RouteCollectionExtension.MapDashboardRoute(System.Web.Routing.RouteCollection-System.String-System.String-System.String--)) method when you configure routing and to the [DashboardExtensionSettings.ControllerName](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.Mvc.DashboardExtensionSettings.ControllerName) property when you configure a control on the page.
+Add its name (without `Controller` prefix) to the following places:
+- The [RouteCollectionExtension.MapDashboardRoute](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.Mvc.RouteCollectionExtension.MapDashboardRoute.overloads) method when you configure routing;
+- The [DashboardExtensionSettings.ControllerName](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.Mvc.DashboardExtensionSettings.ControllerName) property when you configure a control on the page.

 In this example, the custom controller name is `DefaultDashboard`.